[Top 2 Ways] to Samsung Clone M.2 to M.2 SSD in Windows

 Method 1: Samsung Clone M.2 to M.2 via Samsung Magician

 Samsung Magician includes powerful tools for managing and optimizing Samsung SSDs.
-While Samsung Magician itself doesn't perform cloning, it integrates closely with Samsung Data Migration to clone your M.2 SSD.
+It also integrates the Data Migration feature to clone your M.2 SSD.
 This method is ideal if you're moving data from an old Samsung M.2 drive to a new Samsung-branded M.2 SSD (like the 970 EVO Plus or 980 Pro).

 Step 1.
 Download and install Samsung Magician.
-Launch Samsung Magician and select the current M.2 SSD from the disks shown above.
+Launch Samsung Magician, click the disk section on the left panel, and select the current system disk from the disk list.

 Step 2.
-Go to the Data Migration tab.
+Select Data Migration under Data Management.

 Step 3.
 Choose source and target drive.